wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-4/README.md

 📒 **_Important note_**: Node.js, provides `asynchronous` interaction with `HTTP` data at a lower level, which allows us to interface with the `incoming message` body as a `stream`.

 The Node.js core `http` module is built on top of, and interacts with, the Node.js core `net` module.

 The `net` module interacts with an underlying `C` library built into Node.js, called `libuv`.
 The `libuv` `C` library handles network socket **`input/output (I/O)`** and also handles the passing of data between the `C` and `JavaScript` layers.

 When the server receives an `HTTP request`, the `http` module will create objects representing the `HTTP request` (req) and the `HTTP response` (res).
 After this, our request handler is called with the `req` and `res` arguments.

+## #️⃣ Using formidable to handle file uploads

+Uploading a file to the web is a common `activity`, be it an `image`, a `video`, or a `document`.
+Files require different handling compared to simple `POST` data.
+Browsers `embed` files being uploaded into `multipart messages`.

+Multipart messages allow multiple pieces of content to be combined into one payload.
+To handle multipart messages, we need to use a multipart parser.